-Black Friday returns on Friday 26 November and the majority of shops in the UK will be taking part.
+Black Friday occurs on the last Friday of November and the majority of shops in the UK take part.

 Since then, the high street and even supermarkets have jumped on the bandwagon in offering massive savings on select products to entice consumers to get a bargain ahead of Christmas.

 We could help you terminate your car finance deal early in order to help you upgrade your car, or simply help to save you money if you feel you're paying too much.
 Find out if you are eligible by checking your deal below for free.